 Selected work must be received by: August 31, 2018

-All shows will open by September 8, 2018.
-Gallery-specific opening dates and related events to be announced.
+All shows will open by September 8, 2018, with opening receptions taking place Sept 8 and 9.

 The final placement of work will be decided by the organizing committee.
 Accepted pieces must be delivered to the respective gallery framed and wired for hanging (or ready and equipped for display, in the case of viewing devices, constructions, etc).
 Artists are responsible for cost of shipping to and from the gallery.